 Support for the High School Bioethics Project at NYU School of Medicine was provided by the Squire Foundation.
-Maya Grunschlag updated the content of this lesson plan in July 2021 under the supervision of Lisa Kearns, and Ayesha Javaid revised this lesson plan in January 2025 under the supervision of Lisa Kearns and Pamela Johnson.
+Maya Grunschlag updated the content of this lesson plan in July 2021, under the supervision of Lisa Kearns.

 DIVISION OF MEDICAL ETHICS HIGH SCHOOL BIOETHICS PROJECT